 The vertebrae of the spine are separated by cushions known as intervertebral discs.
-These discs are composed of a gel-like inner material known as the nucleus pulposus and a fibrous outer layer, or wall, known as the annulus fibrosus.
+These discs are comprised of a gel-like inner material known as the nucleus pulposus and a fibrous outer layer, or wall, known as the annulus fibrosus.
 As the body ages, discs begin to lose their elasticity and height.
-Increased pressure from the nucleus pulposus forces weakened portions of the annulus fibrosus out of the disc’s normal boundary, and these “bulges” often develop into fissures.
+Increased pressure from the nucleus pulposus forces weakened portions of the annulus fibrosus out of the disc’s normal boundaries, and these “bulges” often develop into fissures.
 Nucleus material then leaks out of the tears into the spinal canal, endangering the neural activities performed by the spinal cord and nearby nerve roots.
-The same process can be caused in an accelerated form by a traumatic disc injury.
+This same process can be caused in an accelerated form by a traumatic disc injury.

 Treatment for left paracentral disc extrusion